nikitavoloboev/data/productivity/flow/rules.md

 - Delimit files that have spaces with __-__ instead of __\___.
 - Write a small comment on top of the file to describe the purpose of the file.
 Where appropriate.
 - Use switch cases over long ifs.
+- Function name should describe what it does, not when it's run.
+Good function names summarize what happens inside.

 ## Commenting
 - In comments, don't write __Will ..__.
 Just write what it will do.
 Remove unnecessary (filler) words.